yusufSLCN/Stock_Scraping/README.txt

-The scrape_stocks.py script scrapes the BIST stock data, sorts the stocks by their P/E and ROI ratios.
+The scrape_stocks.py script scrapes the BIST stock data from investing.com, sorts the stocks by their P/E and ROI ratios.
 Stocks with low P/E and high ROI ratios are ranked the highest.